 An unbelievable feature set at an incredible price

-Verdict: Overall, the Ammoon PockRock is a fun headphone amp with performance that way surpasses its price.
-It’s sturdily built, has a ton of customization options, and the sounds quality is excellent.
-No matter what style of music you play, the PockRock has tones you’ll love, and that’s why it’s so deserving of its place as our top value pick.
+Verdict: Overall, the Lekato Guitar Headphone Amp is a great little amplifier with performance that way surpasses its price.
+It’s well made, and the sound quality is excellent.
+No matter what style of music you play, this Lekato amp has tones you’ll love, and that’s why it’s so deserving of its place as our top value pick.

 Line 6 Pocket Pod – KGR Editor’s Choice